Deformed SPDE models with an application to spatial modeling of significant wave height: Introduction

+In this paper we will denote a point in space by $\psp$, possibly by an index if several points are present simultaneously.
+Likewise, a point in time will be denoted by $t$ and possibly an index if necessary.
+The spatial domain will be denoted as $\gspace$, or sometimes when needed as $\dspace$.
+The vector ``dot-product'' is denoted as $\cdot$, the gradient operator of a function in several dimensions as $\nabla$, the Laplacian as $\Delta = \nabla \cdot \nabla$, the identity matrix as $\eye$, and the domain (of an operator) as $\mathscr{D}$.

-The structure of the article is as follows.
-In Section~\ref{sec:data}, the data for the application is presented.
+The structure of the paper is as follows.
+In Section~\ref{sec:data} the data and the problems of the case study are presented.
+This section also act as a motivation to why a spatial model of significant wave height is needed.
+Also, an upper bound for exceedance probabilities of significant wave height when traveling a shipping route is given.
 In Section~\ref{sec:model} the proposed model is derived.
-Section~\ref{sec:modelProp} presents some important properties of the model, and an upper bound for extreme seas is derived for the model in Section~\ref{sec:exceedance}.
-Section~\ref{sec:estimation} introduces a method for estimating the model parameters based on data.
-The results of the application of the model to the North Atlantic data are presented in Section~\ref{sec:application}.
-Finally Section~\ref{sec:discussion} concludes with a discussion of the results and potential further applications and extensions of the model.
-The manuscript also contains three appendices which present further details on the model and the estimation procedure.
+A theorem proving the relationship between the model and a deformation of a Gaussian Mat\'{e}rn random field is presented.
+Also, a semi-explicit formula for exceedance probabilities of a given curve using the proposed model is presented.
+Section~\ref{sec:estimation} introduces how the model can practically be parameterized and estimated given data.
+The results of the case study are presented in Section~\ref{sec:results}.
+This include a comparison between the non-stationary model and a stationary anisotropic Mat\'{e}rn model as well as the performance when analyzing accumulated fatigue damage and exceedance probabilities for a transatlantic route in the north Atlantic.
+Finally, Section~\ref{sec:discussion} concludes with a discussion of the results and potential further applications and extensions of the model.
+The manuscript also contains four appendices which present further details on the model and the estimation procedure as well as all proofs.